AEOStartupsAI Search

 The startup cold start is a window.
 Every week you wait, competitors accumulate the reviews, Reddit threads, and editorial mentions that compound into AI search presence.
 The structural disadvantage (2.9/5 engines vs. 5.0 for enterprise) is not about product quality.
 It's about citation infrastructure.
 Startups that build it deliberately in their first 90 days close the gap.
 Those that wait for it to happen organically may wait indefinitely.

 If producing comparison content and maintaining 30-day freshness is beyond your bandwidth, that is the problem AEO platforms solve.
 The Loudmink AEO platform covers ChatGPT monitoring, 50 tracked queries, and 8 optimized articles per month, built specifically for startups in their first 90 days.
-Plans from $99/mo.
+Check your visibility or explore plans from $99/mo.

 Frequently Asked Questions